 Any student who transfers from a four-year college to Philadelphia University must complete an academic year of residence before being eligible for athletics participation, unless the PSA meets certain exceptions.

 Prior to contacting any member of our athletic department, ALL transfers must have a written release from the athletic department at your current institution, giving us permission to speak with you regarding your transfer.

 If you are a current Philadelphia University student-athlete contemplating transferring to another institution, please contact your coach prior to requesting a release from the athletic department.

-For exceptions to the transfer rules and additional questions, please contact: Rose Kelly, Assistant Director of Athletics/SWA
+For exceptions to the transfer rules and additional questions, please contact: Rose Kelly, Associate Director of Athletics/SWA